appveyor/website/src/docs/how-to/download-file.md

 ## WebClient class

-You can use the following PowerShell code to download file using `System.Net.WebClient` class which is part of .NET Framework:
+You can use the following PowerShell code to download a file using `System.Net.WebClient` class which is part of .NET Framework:

     (New-Object Net.WebClient).DownloadFile('<file_url>', '<local_file_name>')